paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 `DisputeCoordinatorMessage::IssueLocalStatement` to the dispute coordinator, indicating to cast an explicit invalid vote.
-It is the responsibility of the dispute coordinator on reception of such a message to create and sign that explicit invalid vote and  trigger a dispute if none is already ongoing.
+It is the responsibility of the dispute coordinator on reception of such a message to create and sign that explicit invalid vote and  trigger a dispute if none for that candidate is already ongoing.

 In order to raise a dispute, a node has to be able to provide two opposing votes.
 Given that the reason of the backing phase is to have validators with skin in